mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 If you want to convert text into vectors, you would typically interact with the LLM at a specific stage in the following process.

-* **Tokenization:** The tax is first tokenized, which means breaking down into text, into smaller units.
+* **Tokenization:** The text is first tokenized, which means breaking down into text, into smaller units.
 Tokens are usually words or sub-words.
 This is the first step, but it's not yet the factorization process.
-* **Embedding (Vectorization):** After tokenization, the test is passed through an **embedding layer**.
+* **Embedding (Vectorization):** After tokenization, the text is passed through an **embedding layer**.
 This is where the interaction with the LLM happens.
 The LLM takes the tokens and converts them into dense numerical representations—**vectors**.
 These vectors are high dimensional (e.g. 768 dimensions in the case of BERT or GBT-3's default embeddings), and contain semantic information about the text.

-Here is an example from Anshu's article [Understanding the Fundamental Limitations of Vector-Based Retrieval for Building LLM-powered Chatbot](https://medium.com/thirdai-blog/understanding-the-fundamental-limitations-of-vector-based-retrieval-for-building-llm-powered-48bb7b5a57b3), where a corpus of text documents being broken down into smaller blocks of text (chunk).
+Here is an example from Anshu's article [Understanding the Fundamental Limitations of Vector-Based Retrieval for Building LLM-powered Chatbot](https://medium.com/thirdai-blog/understanding-the-fundamental-limitations-of-vector-based-retrieval-for-building-llm-powered-48bb7b5a57b3), where a corpus of text documents being broken down into smaller blocks of text (chunks).
 Each trunk is then fed to a trained language model like BERT or GPT to generate vector representation, also known as embedding.
-The embedding is then stored into the vector database.
+The embedding is then stored in the vector database.

 ![LLMs: text to embedding by Anshu from Medium](/assets/1_uWM0FHzDxtZRCX3K_6WFQA.webp)

-However, any changes or update to the LLM require reindexing everything in the vector database.
+However, any changes or updates to the LLM require reindexing everything in the vector database.
 You need the exact same for querying, changing dimensions is not allowed.
 So you can imagine the cost of using LLM to power your solution.

 ## Why (not) using vector?

 Vectors can be used to determine the similarity of different objects.
 You can convert any kind of data from text, image, and audio data to unstructured data into vectors.
 Then, determine their semantic similarity by measuring the distance between vectors.
 The K-nearest neighbors (KNN) are the ones that are the most similar to the vector that you are looking for.

 This is useful for finding words that are similar to each other even if their representation are completely different.
 For example, "king" and "queen" are similar but they look different.
 The word "king" in English and "roi" in French are also similar.
-This kind of sementic similarity is difficult to achieve in traditional full-text search, yet, They are very useful for many activities such as recruiting, e-commerce, etc.
+This kind of semantic similarity is difficult to achieve in traditional full-text search, yet, They are very useful for many activities such as recruiting, e-commerce, etc.

 There are also cases that you don't want to use vectors.
-When you know precisely what are you searching for, you want to ensure the searching criteria are precise and strictly applied by the database / search engine.
+When you know precisely what are you searching for, you want to ensure the search criteria are precise and strictly applied by the database / search engine.
 You dont want any irrelevant results to appear, even if they look similar.
 For example, if you are looking for Kings in France, you don't want any kings  from England even if they are similar.
 You want exact matches in this case.

 ## Vector Database

-A vector database is a specific kind of database that saves information in a form of multi-dimensional factors representing certain characteristic or qualities.
+A vector database is a specific kind of database that saves information in the form of multi-dimensional factors representing certain characteristic or qualities.
 According to the article [The Top 5 Vector Databases](https://www.datacamp.com/blog/the-top-5-vector-databases) by Moez Ali, there are a lot of vector databases in the market.
 They are either dedicated vector database or existing databases that support vector search.

 ![Vector databases from https://www.datacamp.com/blog/the-top-5-vector-databases](/assets/image_c9031ee72f.png)

 It plays a crucial role in finding similar assets by querying for neighboring factors.
-Vector databases are typically used to power vector search use cases like visual, semantic and multimodal search.
+Vector databases are typically used to power vector search use cases like visual, semantic, and multimodal search.
 These kinds of search can be used at a stand-alone search query or a hybrid search by combining it with a full-text search.

 Recently I had the chance widness the updates from Elasticsearch and MongoDB, so I'm going to explore those engines and show you how they store vectors there.